telefonicaid/fiware-glancesync/README.rst

 target, and the regions Region1 in Region2 defined in the *target2* target.

 The output of command is a line for each image to be synchronised for each region.
-That is, in the last example, if 15 images are syncrhonised to the regions of *master* and 10 images to the regions of *target2*, then a total of 15*3 + 10*2 images are printed.
+That is, in the last example, if 15 images are synchronised to the regions of *master* and 10 images to the regions of *target2*, then a total of 15*3 + 10*2 images are printed.

 Each line is a CSV.
-The firt field is the synchronisation status, the seconds is the region's name, and the third is the image name.
+The first field is the synchronisation status, the seconds is the region's name, and the third is the image name.
 This is an
 example: